papko26/dockvpn/README.md

 - (added) Client cert and key,
 - OpenVPN server configuration,
 - an OpenVPN client profile.
+- (added) an OpenVPN client profile for scrablesuit channel
 - (added) haproxy self-signed certificates
 - (added) haproxy config

-Then, it starts OpenVPN server process (on 443/tcp), and haproxy (on 80 and 443 for http/s trafic).
+Then, it starts OpenVPN server process (on 443/tcp, port-share mode), haproxy (on 443 for https trafic), obfsproxy on scramblesuit mode (on port 80)
 The configuration is located (either on docker host and in container, mounted) in /etc/openvpn, so configs could be retrived from here.
 If directory is empty, certificates will be regenerated.

 ## OpenVPN details